edkv/elm-components/README.md

 will be rendered (possibly not immediately due to `requestAnimationFrame` from what your animations will benefit).
 At this point views of all your components will be already built and cached, so there is no need to execute them again.
-Here things like calculating hashes of your styles, converting your entire component tree into `VirtualDom.Node` and diffing will happen.
+Here things like calculating hashes of your styles, converting your component tree into `VirtualDom.Node` and diffing will happen.
 It's important to know that this process will be done for the entire tree except for places where you explicitly use laziness.
 It's theoretically possible to apply `VirtualDom.lazy` automatically for parts of the tree above the updated component like it's done for `Html` rebuilds, but `elm-components` doesn't do this, mainly because this may introduce `style` nodes in random places and break your markup (since it actually uses `Html.Styled.lazy` instead of `VirtualDom.lazy` directly).

 As you can see, by using laziness and relying on the ability of `elm-components` to skip parts of the tree, you should be able to minimize what is re-rendered